-Since New Hampshire foreclosures are typically nonjudicial, this article focuses on that process.
+Because New Hampshire foreclosures are typically nonjudicial, this article focuses on that process.

 In New Hampshire, defaulting homeowners can expect to receive one foreclosure notice: a notice of sale.

 “Reinstating” is when you catch up on the defaulted mortgage's missed payments (plus fees and costs) in order to stop a foreclosure.
-(Learn more about reinstatement to avoid foreclosure.)

 In some states, you can redeem (repurchase) your home within a certain period of time after the foreclosure.
 New Hampshire law, however, does not provide the borrower with the right to redeem after the foreclosure.

 But the borrower can redeem up until the time of the foreclosure sale by paying off the full amount of the unpaid mortgage debt.
 This will stop the foreclosure.
 (N.H.
 Rev. Stat.
 Ann. § 479:18).

 When the total mortgage debt exceeds the foreclosure sale price, the difference is called a “deficiency.”
 Some states allow the lender to seek a personal judgment (called a “deficiency judgment”) against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.